-- 1.52 Privacy Safeguard 1 requires that designated gateways must include the following in their CDR policy: - an explanation of how the entity will act between persons to facilitate the disclosure of the CDR data, the accuracy of the CDR data, or any other matters required under the Consumer Data Rules how a consumer may complain about a failure of the CDR entity to comply with the Privacy Safeguards or the Consumer Data Rules, and how the CDR entity will deal with such a complaint.
+- 1.55 Privacy Safeguard 1 requires that designated gateways must include the following in their CDR policy: - an explanation of how the entity will act between persons to facilitate the disclosure of the CDR data, the accuracy of the CDR data, or any other matters required under the CDR Rules, and how a consumer may complain about a failure of the CDR entity to comply with the privacy safeguards or the CDR Rules, and how the CDR entity will deal with such a complaint.

-&lt;sup>15 Voluntary product data means CDR data for which there are no consumers that is not required product data: Consumer Data Rules Schedule 3, clause 3.1.
-Voluntary consumer data means CDR data for which there are consumers that is not required consumer data: Consumer Data Rules Schedule 3, clause 3.2.
+19 Voluntary product data means CDR data for which there are no consumers that is not required product data: clause 3.1 of Schedule 3 to the CDR Rules.
+Voluntary consumer data means CDR data for which there are consumers that is not required consumer data: clause 3.2 of Schedule 3 to the CDR Rules.